Charge Card vs. Credit Card: What's the Difference?

 Smaller Credit Score Impact

-Do charge cards build credit?
-Yes, they do, and how.
-Another big charge card vs. credit card difference, and an advantage for charge cards, is that modern VantageScore and FICO credit scoring models don't account for the percentage of your total credit used for charge card balances.
+Another big advantage for charge cards is that modern VantageScore and FICO credit scoring models don't account for the percentage of your total credit used for charge card balances.

 Because charge cards typically don't have a published credit limit, older FICO models use different means to calculate your utilization.
 The card balance report your creditor forwards to the credit bureaus contains your highest historical balance on the charge account.